Ethann-Thomas/Data-Portfolio/README.md

 💡 I enjoy being a leader and building communities in analytics & tech.
 I work on a committee to educate and provide events, resources, and a pipeline to data experts to upskill employees and foster a data-driven working community.

-📝 I share my thoughts on Medium, especially on how to break into the analytics field and how to network effectively.

 📫 How to reach me: Message me on [LinkedIn.]([url](https://www.linkedin.com/in/ethan-thomas-422b05179/))